Energinet-DataHub/energy-origin/doc/architecture/README.md

 The goal of the architecture is to:

-- **Platform**: create a extendable platform where individual domains are loosely coupled to enabled domains to be added, replaced or removed with
+- **Platform**: create an extendable platform where individual domains are loosely coupled, to enable domains to be added, replaced or removed.

 - **Isolated Domains**: the platform isolate groups of services into domains, each domain can have larger responsibility than a single service